 As a project manager, you need to make sure that you have a plan for the future of the team, the project, and the company in place.
 And if you don’t have one, then you need to visualize it as soon as possible.

 Why?
-Well, if the leader doesn’t shine a light on the road ahead, then how will the people following them be going to see anything?
+Well, if the leader doesn’t shine a light on the road ahead, then how will the people follow them by going to see anything?

-Having a vision for the future is very important as it sets the precedent for all of the future projects that the company will develop to bring more value towards it.
+Having a vision for the future is very important as it sets the precedent for all of the future projects that the company will develop to bring more value to it.